spboyer/cloud-native-show/episodes/episode4.md

 ## Introduction

 One of the "Factors" in cloud native applications states you should store your configuration and settings outside of your core application code.
-In this episode, Andrew gives us a run down on how the configuration options in .NET Core allows for layers of configurability and abtractions for your app.
+In this episode, Andrew gives us a run down on how the configuration options in .NET Core allows for layers of configurability and abstractions for your app.

 ## Key Points / Questions